swiftlang/swift/docs/EmbeddedSwift/UserManual.md

 - **Not available**: Runtime reflection (`Mirror` APIs).
 - **Not available**: Values of protocol types ("existentials"), e.g. `let a: Hashable = ...`, are not allowed. `Any` and `AnyObject` are also not allowed.
 - **Not available**: Metatypes, e.g. `let t = SomeClass.Type` or `type(of: value)` are not allowed.
-- **Not available**: Printing and stringifation of arbitrary types (archieved via reflection in desktop Swift).
+- **Not available**: Printing and stringification of arbitrary types (achieved via reflection in desktop Swift).
 - **Not available yet (under development)**: Swift Concurrency.

 For a more complete list of supported features in Embedded Swift, see [Embedded Swift -- Status](EmbeddedSwiftStatus.md).